The Most Common Types Of Crane Accidents

 • Prepare for emergencies with clear safety plans.

-If a supervisor or employer ignores these safety measures, they may be responsible for any resulting injuries.
-In many cases, injured workers may be eligible for workers’ compensation.
+If a supervisor or employer disregards these safety measures, they may be held liable for any resulting injuries, depending on the specific circumstances.
+In many cases, injured workers may be eligible to file a workers’ compensation claim.
 Third-party liability may also apply if another party contributed to the unsafe conditions.

 Call (888) 488-1391 to speak with one of our injury lawyers.
-We’ll explain your rights and help you take the next steps after a crane accident involving power lines.
+We can explain your rights and explore your legal options after a crane accident involving power lines.

 Falling From The Crane

-Falling from a crane can lead to severe construction injuries.
+Falling from a crane can cause severe construction injuries.
 These incidents often happen when workers install or remove steel beams at height or during the assembly and disassembly of tower cranes.
 In these situations, unstable platforms, shifting loads, and limited footing increase the risk of falling.

 Here are some ways to prevent falls: